prameya/webdora-django-python/README.md

 # Getting started with Python web development:
 ### Creating a portfolio/blog using Django web framework

 I want to create my website using the Django web framework for Python.
 I will use this repository to document my process and share my code.

-> Summary information and description about this project should be inserted here.
-THIS README IS NOT COMPLETE.

-**Goal:**
+#### Goal:
 `To create a python/django powered website capable of serving as my portfolio and blog.
 I will attempt to use binary (text) files on the local filesystem as the content repository (instead of using a traditional relational database like MySQL or MariaDB).`

----

-### Assumptions
+#### Assumptions
 ```
 This project assumes you are using a Mac OS X system with root/admin privileges.
 ```

-### Note:
-**Dev component versions:**
+#### Package Versions:
 > Python: 2.7
 > Django: 1.11.13
 > pytz: 2018.3

 ---

 ## Quick start

-There are no quick start yet.
 This project is too early in it's lifecycle.
+There is no quick start yet.

 ## Prerequisites